rewhowe/snapdragon/documentation/about.md

 * Another special global exists called `あれ` which is just...
 There, free to use.
 There's no particular reason other than the fact that I find it funny how you can say あれだね at any point in a conversation and it can refer to whatever you or your conversational partner is thinking of.
 (It's also useful for passing data around to get around linguistic limitations.)

-* All strings are like HEREDOCs because why else would you write a string spanning multiple lines?
+* All strings are like HEREDOCs (ie. you can newline them at any point but they'll be concatenated when processed)...
+Because why else would you write a string spanning multiple lines?

 * All variables in a scope are read-only by functions defined within them.
 This differs from most other languages which are either read-write or no-read.
 I feel like this is a neat middle ground which opens possibilities without adding many safety concerns.